-After completing a PhD at Vienna University of Technology, and being a post-doctoral researcher at the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory, I am now a compiler engineer at Apple.
-My current focus is debug support in the LLVM compiler.
+After working as a research assistant at Vienna University of Technology, and being a post-doctoral researcher at the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory, I am now a compiler engineer at Apple.
+My current focus is debug support in the LLVM family of compilers.
 I'm also active in the DWARF (debug info) standards committee.

 Although I no longer working at the institute, I can still be reached under the e-mail address shown above.